CS-3450-Group-13/frappy/src/server/README.md

 So you wanna run the server backend huh?
 Well it takes just about as much as a full deployment to set up.
 This guide should help you account for all of the steps needed.

+> Note: The following commands are only needed for a manual install, most windows users should be able to get away with using the `init.ps1` script found in this section.
+>
 ### Step 1: Install required packages

 You may want to configure a `.venv` for your python intepreter before running this step, but go ahead and run